-You will be learning Version 2.0 of the Objective-C language, which was released with Mac OS X 10.5, and yes, you should care.
-Version 2.0 has some new and very useful features such as declared properties, fast enumeration, and garbage collection, which greatly simplify memory management (unfortunately, garbage collection is not available on the iPhone).
-As I explain these new features, I will remind you that they are available only in Objective-C Version 2.0, which works only with Mac OS X 10.5 or later and the iPhone OS.
-If possible, I'll also indicate some workarounds if you need to write applications that run under earlier versions of the OS, but in general, writing applications that run under earlier versions of the OS will be up to you.
+You will find out about Version 2.0 of the Objective-C language, which was released with Mac OS X 10.5, and yes, you should care.
+I provide you examples of some of the very useful features of Objective-C 2.0, such as declared properties, fast enumeration, and Automatic Reference Counting, which greatly simplify memory management.
+All these features are available in the latest versions of Mac OS X and iOS.
+If possible, I'll also indicate some work-arounds if you need to write applications that run under earlier versions of the OS, but in general, writing applications that run under earlier versions of the OS will be up to you.